October Health – 2025 Report

 How mental health affects the 35-44 demographic differently

-• Career Pressure: Individuals aged 35-44 often face increased responsibilities at work, including leadership roles and performance expectations, leading to significant stress.
+Career Pressure: Individuals aged 35-44 often face heightened responsibilities in their careers, including leadership roles and the pressure to perform.

 Data from October Health